Faculty for the Department of Kinesiology and Health Education

 Recognized health and fitness expert with a background in both exercise science and strategic health communication.

 Focuses on how individuals successfully adapt to stress and build health resilience.

 Autonomic control of circulation during exercise in health and disease, specifically in type 1 and type 2 diabetes

 Effects of vascular dysfunction due to aging, and the lifestyle habits that can prevent or reverse dysfunction.
-Role of peripheral vascular dysfunction in the pathogenesis of cognitive and cerebrovascular dysfunction Reduction in physiological functional capacity with advancing age Community-based studies in minority health Masters athletes as a model of successful aging
+Role of peripheral vascular dysfunction in the pathogenesis of cognitive and cerebrovascular dysfunction Reduction in physiological functional capacity with advancing age Community-based studies in minority cardiovascular health Masters athletes as a model of successful aging Health benefits of swimming